cloudfoundry/diego-notes/notes/lrp-task-states-and-transitions.md

-# LRP states and transitions
+# LRP and Task states and transitions

 This describes in detail the Diego state machine for running Tasks and LRPs.